top of page

 About Us

 Dr. Manoogian is the founder and clinical director of La Jolla Psychologists.
 Julie Manoogian, Psy.D.
 (CA License PSY31242) is a licensed clinical psychologist with over 18 years of experience in the mental health field.
 She has worked in multiple settings, including college counseling centers, an inpatient residential treatment facility, and private practice.
-Dr. Manoogian works from a trauma informed framework and has extensive training and expertise working with individuals and couples struggling with relationship challenges, emotion regulation, anxiety, stress, identity issues, self -esteem, and depression.
-She finds working with the military, both active duty service members and veterans, to be very enriching and rewarding, Dr. Manoogian is also an educator and adjunct faculty member at Alliant International University.
+Dr. Manoogian works from a trauma informed framework and has extensive training and expertise working with individuals and couples struggling with relationship challenges, emotion regulation, anxiety, stress, identity issues, self-esteem, and depression.
+She finds working with the military, both active duty service members and veterans, to be very enriching and rewarding.
+Dr. Manoogian is also a former educator and adjunct faculty member at Alliant International University.

 Sue Shrader-Hanes, LMFT